silshack/spring2014/_posts/2014-02-07-bdferrcodingbat1.md

 ---

 Here are the screenshots of my successes on CodingBat.
-I realize I was only required to do the sections with "1" in their names, but I figured since I had time, I might was well do as much as I could.
+I realize I was only required to do the sections with "1" in their names, but I figured since I had time, I might as well do as much as I could.

 ![Warmup-1 image] (http://i.imgur.com/rljboyc.png)